HazyResearch/bootleg/tutorials/README.md

 In this [tutorial](https://bootleg.readthedocs.io/en/latest/gettingstarted/training.html), learn how to train a Bootleg model on a small dataset.
 This will cover input data formatting, data preprocessing, and training.

 ### Advanced Training
-In this [tutorial](https://bootleg.readthedocs.io/en/latest/advanced/distributed_training.html), learn how to use distributed training to train a Bootleg model on the full English Wikipedia dump (over 50 million sentences!).
+In this [tutorial](https://bootleg.readthedocs.io/en/latest/advanced/distributed_training.html), learn how to use distributed training to train a Bootleg model on the full English Wikipedia save (over 50 million sentences!).
 You will need access to GPUs to train this model.